kanishqbagri/mbta-analyzer/README.md

 9. HTTP Client: Java's native HTTP client and jackson parser are used to fetch and parse API responses

 Challenges during Design and Implementation:
 MBTA API filtering limits: The API doesn't provide the adjacency directly.
 I derived it from ordered stop sequences, and schedules.
-ADD SPECIFICS
+Unclear documentation

 Future Improvements:
 Use of Logger Framework for logging, instead of System Out Modularize
-TBD